 What is Revenue Cycle Management (RCM)?

-Key Components of RCM:
+Key Components of RCM and Medical Billing:

 - Claim Submission: Preparing and submitting claims to insurance providers.